The-Soft-Robotics-Forum/fluidic-machine-bestiary/README.md

 ### Step 6: Pull Request
 - Provide a clear and concise title for the pull request.
 - Include a detailed description of the components you are contributing.
+- Rename your parts according to the [part naming scheme](part-naming-scheme), and list who (or what company/entity) should be listed as the part author in the part index (for example, Gepner et al. 2025, to indicate which paper the part is from).
 - If possible, try to standardise the outgoing fluidic connections of the models to 2mm x 2mm, to make it easier for others to reuse the models, and interconnect with the other modules in this library.
     - Do not worry if your design does not meet this standard; it is likely to evolve in the future.

+# Part naming scheme
+As the Bestiary grows, it will become important to effectively categorise, and index, all of the components.
+The naming and subdirectory categorisation scheme will, therefore, likely evolve over time.
+At present, the repository follows the convention listed below.
+When submitting your files, please format the files according to this format.

+\[X-YYYY]_Part-Name-Title-Case.step

+Where:
+* "X" is the type of component.
+At present this is "A" for actuator, "O" for oscillator, "LG" for logic gate, "MR" for monolithic robot.
+As you might expect, this will evolve over time.
+* "YYYY" is the unique part ID that will be assigned based on the chronological order of the submission dates.

+# Author attribution
+Each subdirectory contains an index of all of the components, including the ID of the first author, company, or other entity to which the authorship should be attributed to.
+Please remember to include this information in your submission, as outlined in the [part naming scheme](part-naming-scheme).